threefoldfoundation/info_threefold/src/farming/farming_hardware_overview.md

 ## Technical farming set-up

 ### Pre-configured Nodes

 ![4ig ThreeFold Farming](img/4ignodes.jpg)

-ThreeFold certified hardware designed and built by HPE – these pre-configured servers are optimized for maximum token earnings.
+ThreeFold planet positive certified hardware designed and built by HPE – these pre-configured servers are optimized for maximum token earnings.
 There are different sizes in various price points available.
 These nodes are mainly for professional usage in data centers.

 You will be required to provide your own hosting as well as set-up and administer your own farm.